ud84/wui/doc/en/docs/index.md

 WUI is an attempt to make an easy to use and as fast as possible cross-platform library for creating a modern C++ graphical user interface.
 The library uses C++11 and has a minimalistic API.

-WUI is based on two primitives - Window and Control.
+Everything is based on two entities - Window and Control.
+A window can contain controls, and the window itself is a control.

-A window can contain controls, also a window itself is a control.
-A [control](base/interfaces.md#control) is any visual element for user interaction - a button, an input field, a list, etc. [window](base/interfaces.md#window) - provides the physical work of drawing on the graphical context of the system, accepting input events, and controlling the input focus.
-Control knows how to handle events coming from Window, stores its states, and draws itself on the graphical context provided by the containing window.
+[Control](base/interfaces.md#control) is any visual element for user interaction - button, input field, list, menu, etc.
+Control knows how to handle events coming from Window, stores its states, and draws itself on the graphical context provided by the window containing it.

+[Window](base/interfaces.md#window) - receives system events and provides their distribution to subscribers.
+The window also commands its controllers to redraw and provides them with their own graphic.
+In addition, the window controls the input focus, can do modality and send an event to the subscribed user or to the system.

+[Graphic](base/graphic.md) is the third base entity that provides an interface to the system's drawing methods.
+Currently, drawing is implemented on Windows GDI/GDI+ and Linux xcb/cairo.
+Of course, there is no obstacle to implement drawing on vulcan/bare metal/etc.

 The library also has auxiliary tools for operation - structures [common](base/common.md) (contains such basic types as ``rect``, ``color``, ``font``), [event](base/event.md) (``mouse``, ``keyboard``, ``internal`` and ``system events``), [graphic](base/graphic.md) (for physical drawing on the system graphic context) [theme](base/theme.md) (a system of constants for convenient support of visual themes) and ``locale`` (a subsystem for convenient storage of textual content).